Performance Counseling Activities

 - After the session and throughout a sufficient time period, evaluate the worker's progress to ensure the problem has been solved.

 Susan has worked in the company for three years and has been a very good employee.
-But, she has been late for the last three project meetings, which she is a key player.
+But, she has been late for the last three project meetings.
 This has caused the meetings to run late, since she brings some critical decision making information and she has to be brought up to date.
 The first time, you let the incident go by, while the second time you explained the situation to her.

 Using what you have learned, conduct a performance counseling session.
 The only difference is, you want to use a more non-directive approach by having Susan make a firm commitment to correcting her behavior.
 For example, “Susan, this behavior is very disruptive to the department.
 What are you going to do to correct it?”